Damian Knyba

-Damian Knyba is a Polish professional boxer currently signed with Top Rank.
+Damian Knyba (born 25 January 1996) is a Polish professional boxer.
+He challenged once for World Boxing Council (WBC) interim heavyweight title in January 2026.
+He is currently signed with Top Rank.

 Amateur career

-Despite having a fairly average record of 23 wins and 7 losses, Knyba did manage to win the Polish Youth Championship in 2019 and the Polish Senior Championship in 2020.
+Knyba had an amateur record of 23 wins and 7 losses.
+He won the Polish Youth Championship in 2019 and the Polish Senior Championship in 2020.

 Professional career

-Knyba made his pro debut on 26 June 2021 in Czlopa where he stopped fellow countryman Petr Frohlich in the second round.
-The biggest achievement of Knybas pro career so far is when he fought at Madison Square Garden on the undercard of Teofimo Lopez vs Sandor Martin.
+Knyba made his professional boxing debut on 26 June 2021 in Człopa where he stopped Petr Frohlich in the second round.
+On 10 December 2022, Knyba fought Puerto Rican boxer Emilio Salas at Madison Square Garden on the undercard of Teofimo Lopez vs. Sandor Martin, winning by technical knockout in the second round.